maurogeorge/active_model_serializers/docs/howto/test.md

 ActiveModelSerializers provides a `assert_response_schema` method to be used on your controller tests to assert the response against a [JSON Schema](http://json-schema.org/).
-Let's take a look in a example.
+Let's take a look in an example.

 ```ruby
 class PostsController < ApplicationController